AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 npx @adobe/create-ccweb-add-on hello-world --template javascript
 ```

 This command will create a new add-on based on a basic `javascript` template.
-See the [Concepts page - Templates section](../getting_started/concepts.md/#templates) for more details on the built-in templates available with the Adobe Express Add-ons CLI.
+See the [Templates section](../getting_started/dev_tooling/#templates) in the **Developer Tooling** page for more details on the built-in templates available with the Adobe Express Add-ons CLI.

 <InlineAlert slots="text" variant="success"/>